constantinadrian/savour/README.md

     - To be able to quickly understand the purpose of the website.

-    - To be able to find recipe from different cuisine.
+    - To be able to search recipes uploaded by other users

     - To be able to find recipe from different categories like: appetizer, breakfast, lunch etc.